Self-Defense teachers often tell the student “never kick in a street fight”.

-Wing Chun, however is a style designed for real world no rules combat, and it has kicks.
+Wing Chun, however, is a style designed to work in real world street fights , and it has kicks.

 I was taught not to kick at all in multiple attacker situations, because in addition to the risk of being taken down, when you kick and are on one leg, you have no mobility, and survival in multiple attacker situations is all about mobility, and hopefully escape from the dangerous situation.

 The video above shows the skills of Jeet Kune do Expert Octavio Quintero, top student of the late Jerry Poteet, a famous first generation student of Bruce Lee.
 Jeet Kune do has a different strategy than Wing Chun.
 Wing Chun’s basic strategy is to force the opponent to take a preparatory step to get close enough to hit you, and then intercept him while he is taking that preparatory step and stopping him with overwhelming strikes.

 Jeet Kune do has a strategy derived from fencing.
 In fencing, you will never close the distance with the opponent and trade lunges and stabs because it is way too dangerous to do this with stabbing weapons.
 Instead, the fencer will stay out of range, and has trained to be able to close the difference lightning fast for an attack, and back up out of range to defend.

 Timing is also obviously crucial in JKD.
 JKD, which is derived from wing chun, boxing, and fencing, uses a strategy of staying just out of range, either waiting for the opponent to commit by stepping in, and then attacking the knee of his lead leg, or using the pendulum step footwork shown in the video to come in with a low kick and pendulum right back out again.
 Although I haven’t seen enough actual jeet kune do fighters (as opposed to videos), I believe it is possible that JKD fighters, with their very advanced mobile footwork could possibly use this same strategy even against multiple attackers.